 Dr. Mark Green was sworn in as Congressman from the 7th District of Tennessee on January 3rd, 2019.
 A physician, businessman, and combat veteran, Mark’s life of service to the country began on the plain at West Point at the age of 17.
-First elected to political office in 2012 as a Tennessee State Senator, Dr. Mark Green is a physician, businessman, and combat veteran now serving his fellow Tennesseans in Congress.
-Mark decided to run for office during his 25th class reunion at the U.S. Military Academy at West Point.
+He decided to run for office during his 25th class reunion at the U.S. Military Academy at West Point.
 Seeing again the words on the statue of Gen. Douglas MacArthur, “Duty, honor, country,” Mark realized that he had a duty to fulfill.

 In the State Senate, Mark served as the Vice-Chair of the Senate Commerce Committee and as Chaplain of the Senate GOP Caucus.
-A conservative fighter, Mark led the fight to eliminate the Hall Income Tax, sponsored the Teachers’ Bill of Rights, fought for small businesses, law enforcement, firefighters and other first responders and was noted as the TN State Senator who passed more pro-veteran legislation in the history of Tennessee than anyone else.
-For his leadership, Mark was recognized with numerous awards, including the NFIB’s Guardian of Small Business, Legislator of the Year for Latinos for Tennessee, and as one of GOPAC’s Top 21 Emerging Leaders for the Country.
+A conservative fighter, Mark led the fight to eliminate the Hall Income Tax, sponsored the Teachers’ Bill of Rights, and was noted as the State Senator who passed more pro-veteran legislation in the history of Tennessee than anyone else.
+Mark was named NFIB’s Guardian of Small Business and Latinos for Tennessee's Legislator of the Year.

-Mark recently sold the healthcare company he founded in 2009 and grew to over $200 million in annual revenue.
-He also founded the Two Rivers Medical Foundation, which operated two free medical clinics, and serves on the board of two nonprofit organizations that care for soldiers and their families as they return with the unseen scars of war.
+A few years ago, Mark sold the healthcare company he founded in 2009 and grew to over $200 million in annual revenue.
+He also founded the Two Rivers Medical Foundation, which operated two free medical clinics, and served on the board of two nonprofit organizations that care for soldiers and their families as they return with the unseen scars of war.